 Use-Cases of this Tutorial

-- You are looking to know the correct tag for specifying definitions in HTML pages
+- Know the correct tag for specifying definitions in HTML pages

-- You are looking to know about the HTML Definition element <dfn>
+- Know about the HTML Definition element <dfn>

 The HTML Definition element represented by <dfn> is the standard markup used to highlight terms being defined in webpages.